samcarrington/samcarrington/README.md

 Most recently I've worked on

+- 🥝 Healthy eating campaign site for a Retail Franchise in the Middle-East
+- 📱 Tech Strategy and Leadership for a UK Mobile Virtual Network Operator
 - 💡 Internal Communication Platform for Innovation Group at UK/US Energy Company
 - 🛋️ Customer Experience Strategy for Global Furniture Retail
 - 🛒 POC Self-serve Kiosk for Global Energy and Retail Company